keith-dev/openbsd/src/distrib/alpha/ramdisk/install.md

 	_disk=$1
 	md_checkfordisklabel $_disk
-	echo "Note: your disklabel editor is $EDITOR" case $? in
+	case $? in
 	0)
-		echo -n "Do you wish to edit the disklabel on $_disk? [y] " ;;
+		;;
 	1)
-		echo "WARNING: Disk $_disk has no label" echo -n "Do you want to create one with the disklabel editor? [y] " ;;
+		echo "WARNING: Disk $_disk has no label.
+You will be creating a new one." echo
+		;;
 	2)
-		echo "WARNING: Label on disk $_disk is corrupted" echo -n "Do you want to try and repair the damage using the disklabel editor? [y] " ;;
+		echo "WARNING: Label on disk $_disk is corrupted.
+You will be repairing." echo
+		;;
 	esac

-	getresp "y"
-	case "$resp" in
-	y*|Y*) ;;
-	*)	return ;;
-	esac

 	# display example
 	cat << \__md_prep_disklabel_1

-Here is an example of what the partition information will look like once you have entered the disklabel editor.
-Disk partition sizes and offsets are in sector (most likely 512 bytes) units.
-Make sure these size/offset pairs are on cylinder boundaries (the number of sector per cylinder is given in the `sectors/cylinder' entry, which is not shown here).

-Do not change any parameters except the partition layout and the label name.
-It's probably also wisest not to touch the `8 partitions:' line, even in case you have defined less than eight partitions.

-[Example]
-8 partitions:
-#        size   offset    fstype   [fsize bsize   cpg]
-  a:    50176        0    4.2BSD     1024  8192    16   # (Cyl.
-0 - 111)
-  b:    64512    50176      swap                        # (Cyl.
-112 - 255)
-  c:   640192        0   unknown                        # (Cyl.
-0 - 1428)
-  d:   525504   114688    4.2BSD     1024  8192    16   # (Cyl.
-256 - 1428)
-[End of example]
+If you are unsure of how to use multiple partitions properly (ie. seperating /, /usr, /tmp, /var, /usr/local, and other things) just split the space into a root and swap partition for now.
 __md_prep_disklabel_1
-	echo -n "Press [Enter] to continue " getresp ""

 	disklabel -W ${_disk}
-	disklabel -e ${_disk}
+	disklabel -E ${_disk}
 }

 md_welcome_banner() {
 {
 	if [ "$MODE" = "install" ]; then
 		echo ""
-		echo "Welcome to the OpenBSD/alpha ${VERSION} installation program." cat << \__welcome_banner_1
+		echo "Welcome to the OpenBSD/alpha ${VERSION_MAJOR}.${VERSION_MINOR} installation program." cat << \__welcome_banner_1

 This program is designed to help you put OpenBSD on your disk, in a simple and rational way.
 You'll be asked several questions, and it would probably be useful to have your disk's hardware manual, the installation notes, and a calculator handy.
 __welcome_banner_1

 	else